The Climbers (2019 film): Production

-Before the film was filmed, actor Wu Jing conducted a half-month cold tolerance training in Mount Gangshka, Menyuan Hui Autonomous County, Qinghai Province.
+Before the film was filmed, actor Wu Jing underwent a half-month cold tolerance training in Mount Gangshka, Menyuan Hui Autonomous County, Qinghai Province.

 Production started in February 2019 and ended in late April 2019.
 Most of the film was shot on location in southwest China's Tibet Autonomous Region.

 On February 16, 2019, actress Zhang Ziyi announced on Sina Weibo that Wu Jing, Zhang Yi, Jing Boran and He Lin had joined the cast.
 On March 1, Hu Ge and Jackie Chan joined the cast, and Zhang Ziyi would play a meteorologist.

 Release

 The first poster was released on August 29, 2019, and the first official trailer was released on September 10, 2019.

 The film premiered at the 2019 Cannes Film Festival on May 17, 2019, and it was slated for release in China, the UK and North America on September 30, 2019.

 Reception

 The Climbers grossed about 400 million yuan on its third day of screening.
 The film earned more than 761 million yuan on its opening weekend.
 The film's overall rating on Douban was a 6.5 out of 10 as of October 2019.